LedgeDash/DeathStarFaaS/README.md

 `http://<openfaas-url>/function/compose-post-front`.
 You invoke the function by sending HTTP requests with JSON payload.

+The `ds-net` function implements a simple web frontend for the social network app. `ds-net` serves static webpages.
+You can access the function the same way you access a website.

 There are no microservices either in DeathStarFaaS.
 Instead, each microservice is replaced by a set of functions each of which implements an API of the original microservice.
 For example, there are now 2 functions